 - sand

-Is the food countable or uncountable noun?
+Is the food countable or an uncountable noun?

 The word food is an uncountable noun and is used as a singular with the singular verb to match the subject-verb agreement.